Pa1yn-dev/Temperature-Converter/README.md

 # Temperature-Converter
-Reupload of an application I made many years back, used for learning C#
+Reupload of a group of applications I made many years back, used for learning C#